GabrielJadderson/GabrielJadderson/README.md

 - ⚡ Fun fact: ...
 -->

-Computer Scientist specializing in the areas of computer graphics, real-time rendering, and digital art.
+Game developer specializing in the areas of computer graphics, real-time rendering, and digital art.

 - game engines